 Two years after it opened, the store advertised in the Chamber of Commerce Journal of Maine.
 "We have spared neither time, money, nor inventive genius, to make this store … THE Christmas Store of the City and State."
 The merchandise was “peculiarly and ideally correct for Holiday gift giving.
 Every nook and corner of this splendid building radiates the true Christmas spirit.
 COME AND SEE WHAT WE HAVE DONE FOR YOU!”

 One shop window displayed an old-fashioned circus.
-Inside the store, hundreds of decorated Christmas trees wowed customers, with thousands of yards of evergreens, countless colored lights and Christmas baskets and bells of holly red.
+Inside the store, hundreds of decorated Christmas trees, Christmas baskets and red holly bells wowed customers.

 The store hit its heyday in the late 1970s and early 1980s, expanding to shopping malls in Auburn, Bangor and Presque Isle, Maine, Burlington, Vt. and Newington, N.H.

 The Texas-based Dunlaps store chain started running Porteous in 1993.
 By the late 1990s it began closing stores because it couldn't compete with other retailers.
 By 2003 Dunlaps shut the doors to the last Porteous store in Presque Isle.
 The flagship store in Portland closed just short of its 100th birthday that same year.
 The store is now home to the Maine College of Art.